justinebenevent/watch-me-roam-server/README.md

 # Watch me roam

 ## Description
 Watch me roam is a travel log allowing users to display their itinerary on a map by registering each stop they make with location, date, description and pictures.
-They can share the link to beloved ones or publically so non-users can follow along during the trip.
+They can share the link to non-users so they can follow along during the trip.

 ## MVP
 - authorization/authentification
 - home page with all trips listed
+- 'add new trip' page
+- 'edit trip' page
 - 'add new stop' page
-- 'edit a stop' page
+- 'edit stop' page
 - 'trip overview' page with all stops of one trip listed
 - 'map overview' page with all the stops displayed and linked on the map